Skip to content Skip to sidebar Skip to footer

 Drying

+Make sure the drying area is well-ventilated to speed up the process.
 Get creative and open the windows, leaving the fan on at full blast or use the dry setting on your AC.

-Upholstery alternatives
+Upholstery fabric alternatives

 Good thing we have alternatives.
 Such as: